wolfSSL/wolfTPM/spdm/README.md

 ```

 The `--enable-sp` flag enables Single Precision math with optimized ECC P-384
-support, which is required for SPDM Algorithm Set B on platforms like ARM64.
+support.
 For a broader feature set, `--enable-all` can be used instead.

 ### wolfTPM with Nuvoton SPDM